liquidprompt/liquidprompt/docs/functions/data.rst

    cores, in centiload units.
 In other words, the load average is multiplied by 100, then divided by the number of CPU cores.

-   If the the threshold is not surpassed, the load average is still returned.
+   If the threshold is not surpassed, the load average is still returned.

    The threshold is configured with :attr:`LP_LOAD_THRESHOLD`.